sarmad-abualkaz/gh-actions-workflow-runs-sorter/README.md

 # gh-actions-workflow-runs-sorter

 ## What is this?
-This is a basic command-line tool aiming to help organize Github Actions' workflow runs in their coronological order.
+This is a basic command-line tool aiming to help organize Github Actions' workflow runs in their chronological order.

-The tool's main purpose is to help serialize arifact release where Github Actions' runs of the same workflow can run into race-conditions (e.g. two commits pushed in a short timeframe, where the newer commit can finish it's workflow run before the previously pushed commit).
+The tool's main purpose is to help serialize artifact release where Github Actions' runs of the same workflow can run into race-conditions (e.g. two commits pushed in a short timeframe, where the newer commit can finish its workflow run before the previously pushed commit).

 Using the tool can help organize releasing artifacts (e.g. Docker images, Helm Charts etc.) in their correct order.